Danaconda11/dontferget.club/plan.md

 now:
 - better mobile styles
-- debug 23s+ load times on app.js
 - lists with no active todos should be in a seperate "completed" sidebar section
 - show better drag preview on mobile
-- tests
-  - can register
-  - can log in
-  - can't log in with incorrect password
-  - can't view other people's list
-  - can view publically shared list
-  - can view privately shared list
 - (dan) properly handle 'all' when dragging todo items
 - (dan) remove from current list when dropping todo item
 - (dan) new page should show the pending list in the sidebar